 Since the key thing with the doner meats is the seasoning and texture, they’re easy to replicate using plant-based meat alternatives.
-I like to use home-made seitan, as it tends to work out a lot cheaper (plus it gives me the flexibility to flavour it exactly how I wish), however there are also a range of store-bought alternatives now available.
+I like to use home-made seitan (my current favourite recipes are this Easy Seitan ‘Chicken’ and Basic Home-Made Seitan) as it tends to work out a lot cheaper, plus it gives me the flexibility to flavour it exactly how I wish.
+However there are also a range of store-bought alternatives now available, including these…

 The South African family business Fry’s also sells Thick Cut Chunky Strips that work well in kebabs.
-(In the UK, these are available in health food shops, Morrison’s and Ocado).
+(In the UK, these are available in health food shops, Morrison’s and Ocado in the freezer section).

 Doner kebabs can be served in large flatbreads (such as flour tortillas) or pittas.
 Lately, my family has been making home-made flour tortillas as they taste so much nicer than the shop-bought ones (plus they literally cost a few pence to make).

 Alongside the doner meat, the kebab contains a variety of salad vegetables.
 We tend to use romaine lettuce, red cabbage, carrot and sometimes red pepper and pickles, all of which adds beautiful colours and textures to the kebab.